 Adobe Photoshop – Photoshop isn’t cheap, but it’s an amazing tool!
 If you’re interested in getting it I’d suggest getting the free trial first to give it a test run.
 If you’re still a little hesitant on purchasing the software you can always purchase a month-by-month subscription until you know you’re ready to purchase the software outright.
 If you’re a teacher (like me!) be sure to check out the Adobe Education Store.

-Canon EOS 7D – I recently upgraded to the 7D camera after using a Canon 7D for a year (and before that a Nikon D40 for a few years.
-Not only does the 7D shoot incredible pictures, but it also shoots really incredible HD video.
+Canon EOS 6D – I recently upgraded to the Canon 6D after using a Canon 7D for a year (and before that a Nikon D40 for a few years).
+Not only does the 6D shoot incredible pictures, but it also shoots really incredible HD video.
 It’s an expensive camera, so if you’re just getting started look first at purchasing something like the Canon EOS Rebel T3i or even using the camera on your phone.
 Remember – the best camera is the one that you have with you.

 Canon 50mm f/1.4 – An amazing lens!
 It isn’t cheap, but you get what you pay for with a lens.
 This lens is considered a prime lens, which means that it doesn’t zoom in or zoom out.
 You’re only able to shoot at 50mm, which isn’t a big deal with food photography (unlike people, food tends to be good at sitting still).
 I shoot 99% of all my food photos with this lens.
 The Canon 50mm f/1.8 is almost as good for $200 dollars less.
 When I need a zoom lens I use a Canon EF 70-200mm f/2.8.

 Tasty Food Photography – Photography is an incredible tool that can have a profound impact on the life of your blog or website.
 I’ve learned a lot of things – both big and small – in the last few years, and this book is my way of sharing all that with you.
-My hope is that these tips and tricks I write about in this book will be practical, easy to read, and ultimately help you take food photos that make people say, “I am dying to eat that right now!”
+My hope is that the tips and tricks I write about in this book will be practical, easy to read, and will ultimately help you take food photos that make people say, “I am dying to eat that right now!”
 To date, over 1,409 people have purchased Tasty Food Photography and used it to help improve their food photography.
 You can learn more about the book and read some testimonials on this page.

 Driving Traffic to Your Food Blog

 Here is a list of the food photo submission sites that I use.
 There are SO many out there, but the ones listed here are just the ones that I submit to.
 It can take some time to go through the process of entering a submission, but the traffic you gain from getting a submission accepted can be great!
 It’s not uncommon to see 1,000 – 1,500 people visit your blog in a day if you get a submission featured on the right site at the right time.
 I also think that having links on these sites helps get your content in front of more people who might be likely to share the recipes and pictures on Pinterest or other social media.

 Easy Recipe – This is the WordPress Plugin I use to enter in my recipes.
 The name says it all, it’s an easy plugin to showcase your recipes!